 - Visited some incredible sights for next to nothing.
 (The entrance fee to the excellent zoo in Trivandrum, India is less than ten cents).

-- Found that the low cost of travel often makes it easier to visit Emerging Countries than the Developed World.
+- I found that the low cost of third world travel often makes it easier to visit Emerging Countries than the Developed World.
 Travelers can get clothes washed quickly and cheaply in Emerging Countries.
 Washing clothes at laundromats in the US and Western Europe is time-consuming and sometimes frustrating.
 (It can be challenging to figure out how to operate the machines, find the detergent, etc.).
 Taxis (and increasingly Ubers) are inexpensive and plentiful in Emerging Countries.
-Often, the costs of getting around by taxis in Emerging Countries is comparable to buses and metros in the US or Western Europe.
+Often, the costs of getting around by taxis in Emerging Countries are comparable to buses and metros in the US or Western Europe.

-There are also some excellent, non-cost related reasons to travel in Emerging Countries, including:
+There are also some excellent, non-cost related reasons to travel in Third World (Emerging) Countries, including:

 - Often locals in Emerging Countries will go out of their way to help you.
 I am always amazed at how willing people are to help.
 Locals have walked me to where I need to go, made calls for me, and even provided me with food and drink just out of kindness.
-Besides, many people seem genuinely happy to see you once they get to know you a little bit;
+In addition, many people seem genuinely happy to see you once they get to know you a little bit.

-- After you’ve gained the trust of locals in Emerging Countries will eagerly tell you their life stories.
-I treasure these moments because their lives are very different from mine, and I appreciate their willingness to let me get to know them; and
+- After you’ve gained the trust of locals in Emerging Countries, they will eagerly tell you their life stories.
+I treasure these moments because their lives are very different from mine, and I appreciate their willingness to let me get to know them.

 - People in Emerging Countries are generally much more accepting of others’ faults than we are in the US and Western Europe.
 I am surprised at how easily Americans avoid other people for the smallest things – weight, smoking, perfumes, etc. Avoiding people for these reasons to many residents in Emerging Countries is ruder than the actual behavior.

 - Tourist sites in Emerging Countries are usually less overwhelmed by tourists than in Western Europe.
-It is true some of the most prominent places like the Taj Mahal and Machu Picchu crowd with tourists.
-However, once outside of these sights, you will find that many sites are nearly empty.
+It is true, that some of the most prominent places like the Taj Mahal and Machu Picchu are crowded with tourists.
+However, once outside of these tourist sights, you will find that many other nearby attractions are nearly empty.
 For example, while Chichen Itza and Tulum in Mexico’s Yucatan Peninsula have a lot of tourists, almost every other Mayan ruin is virtually empty.
 (Including some like Uxmal and Kabah that are incredibly impressive).
-I have even been to one amazing Mayan ruin (Santa Rosa Xtampek in Campeche) where I was the only tourist who had visited in a whole week!;
+I have even been to one amazing Mayan ruin (Santa Rosa Xtampek in Campeche) where I was the only tourist who had visited in a whole week!

 - Emerging Countries are colorful and vibrant.
-Many immigrants and tourists from Emerging Countries express surprise how bland the color and street life are in most developed countries.
-Just driving around India feels like seeing a perpetual feast of color, smells, people, animals, etc.;
+Many immigrants and tourists from Emerging Countries express surprise at how bland the color and street life are in most developed countries.
+Just driving around India feels like seeing a perpetual feast of color, smells, people, animals, etc.

 - Shopping in local marketplaces is a great joy.
 Most Emerging Countries have markets with an endless variety of handmade crafts and tasty, exotic foodstuffs.
-You can learn a lot about your new country, just by asking questions about the produce; and
+You can learn a lot about your new country, just by asking questions about the local produce.

 Quality of Tourist Services

 - As more and more travelers visit Emerging Countries, the level of services available to take care of these travelers’ needs has grown exponentially.
 Visit a town like Chiang Mai, Thailand, and you’ll be amazed by the level of services available.
-(In fact, while Chiang Mai gets nowhere near the level of tourism as Florence, Italy, I’d say that the tourist services in Chiang Mai are better than in Florence); and
+In fact, while Chiang Mai gets nowhere near the level of tourism as Florence, Italy, I’d say that the tourist services in Chiang Mai are better than in Florence)

-- Many tour companies offer excellent tours of Emerging Countries, usually anywhere between 20 and 50% less expensively than comparable visits to Developed Countries.
-These tours provide a relaxed and valuable introduction to life in Developing Countries.
+- Many tour companies offer excellent trips to Emerging Countries, usually anywhere between 20% and 50% less expensive than comparable visits to Developed Countries.
+These tours provide a relaxed and valuable introduction to life in Emerging Countries.
 In my experience, the quality of food, accommodations, and guides are better than similar tours in Developed Countries.
 (Many of these tours have more activities and meals included in the price than trips with the same company to Developed Countries).

 Life-Changing, Fascinating Experiences

-- Traveling in Emerging Countries is life–changing.
+- Emerging Country travel is life–changing.
 Visiting Emerging Countries often makes you question many of your beliefs.
 Many travelers are surprised at how functional and happy people can be with meager resources.
-They also find that many of their fundamental assumptions about how things should be done are different (but logical) in Emerging Countries; and
+They also find that many of their fundamental assumptions about how things should be done are different (but logical) in Emerging Countries.

-- Nature in Emerging Countries is more diverse overall than in Developed Countries.
-Even though North America and Australia are diverse, Europe has nowhere near the natural diversity as Africa, Latin America, or Asia.
+- Emerging Country travel generally encompasses more diverse natural environments than in Developed Countries.
+Even though North America and Australia are diverse, Europe has nowhere near the natural diversity of Africa, Latin America, or Asia.
 The Himalayas have the largest mountains on Earth.
 Africa is known for its incredibly diverse animal life.
 When anyone asks me why Bolivia is one of my favorite countries, I always wax poetic about the country’s remarkable landscapes.
 Within three hours of La Paz, there are arid, high plains; some of the world’s highest mountains; tundra, jungles, and deserts; and the world’s most immense salt plain.

-While I believe that Emerging Country travel is excellent, I admit that it can be trying at times.
+While I believe that third-world travel is excellent, I admit that it can be trying at times.
 Most of the annoyances are small and easy to adapt to.
 However, nomads should be prepared to encounter some of the following situations in Emerging Countries:

-- Emerging Countries are generally noisy and dirty.
+- Third World travel can be noisy and dirty.
 Sometimes you will stay in hotels where animals will wake you up early in the morning and hear occasional loud parties, keeping you up into the wee hours.
 Besides, there are also smelly and dirty places, particularly near markets and in more impoverished neighborhoods.
-(Nonetheless, these places can be equally as dirty in the US and Western Europe);
+(Nonetheless, these places can be equally as dirty in the US and Western Europe)

 - Driving is costly and requires a lot of skill.
 Tolls, gas, and car rentals are generally cheaper in the US than in Emerging Countries.
-Also, driving conditions are worse, and most people drive more aggressively than at home;
+Also, driving conditions are worse, and many people drive more aggressively than at home.

 - Sidewalks are often non-existent, and when they are available, they are usually very high, uneven, and full of holes.
-Get used to watching where you walk, or else you will tweak your knees and ankles and fall; and
+Get used to watching where you walk, or else you may twist your knees and ankles and fall.

 - You will see a lot of severe poverty.
 If it bothers you, do something to help.
 There are many avenues to help, and most of the recipients of your kindness will be very grateful.
 I also encourage you to visit these parts of the city on tour, if possible.
 When I participated in tours of poor communities in Rio de Janeiro and Mumbai, I was impressed by both their diversity and their residents’ resiliency.
-(Some of these neighborhoods have been around for decades and have a lot of infrastructure and more wealth than expected); and
+(Some of these neighborhoods have been around for decades and have a well established infrastructure and more wealth than expected).

-- Vendors will ask you frequently to buy things.
+Vendors will ask you frequently to buy things.
 If you are interested in something a vendor is offering, engage in conversation, and bargain.
 It can be fun, and most vendors are friendly and need the business.
-In Southeast and East Asia and Latin America, you can avoid getting involved with merchants by indicating that you are not interested and walk away.
+In East and Southeast Asia as well as Latin America, you can avoid getting involved with merchants by indicating that you are not interested and walk away.
 In the Middle East and India, merchants can be very persistent.
 After a while on the road, however, you will find that merchants will get less and less aggressive.
 In Mexico, not a single vendor has talked to me for any length of time, unless I am interested in something they are selling.
-I have traveled there so much that it seems that the merchants intuit that it is not worth the time to bother me;
+I have traveled there so much that it seems that the merchants intuit that it is not worth the time to bother me. ;